yl2/CDS/README.md

 CDS To-Do's
 --------------------------------------------------------
-- calcUpfront and calcSpread produce slightly different results.
+- Vignette
 - Test cases for getRates.R; there might be a bug regarding obtaining rates for the current day - need to check.
-- Vignette

 Existing R function files
 - calcUpfront.R calculates cash settlement amount from conventional spread